 Browsec is a VPN service that makes a lot of promises, including fast speeds, and it does deliver on most of those promises.
-That’s more than we can say about a lot of other VPN services, so we’re off to a good start.
+However, many VPNs make promises that they do not actually fufill in their actions, is Browsec one of those?

 In regards to usability, Browsec VPN meets all the needs any user might expect since it works in your browser.
 You don’t need to install anything on your device.
 However, some users might prefer software over a browser-based VPN for security or other reasons.